py-vcon/py-vcon/README.md

    * [command line interface](vcon/bin/README.md) - supporting piping of Vcon construction and operations
    * [Filter plugins](#vcon-filter-plugins) - to extend operations to perform on a Vcon

- * The py-vcon-server package provides (release coming soon):
+ * The [py-vcon-server package](py_vcon_server/README.md) provides (release coming soon):
-   * RESTful API
+   * RESTful APIs
    * Flexible Architecture
    * Scales from 1 to 1000s of servers
    * Storage - abstracted to enable support for your favorite database
-   * Job Queuing - for processing operations on sets of vCons
+   * Job Queuing - for performing a sequence of processing operations on vCons
-   * Batching -
-   * Pipelining - naming and configuring sets of processor operations to repeatedly perform on sets of vCons
+   * Pipelining - naming and configuring sequences of processor operations to repeatedly perform on vCons
    * Extensible modules - framework for adding open source or proprietary vCon processor operations

 ## Table of Contents